In this tutorial, you will learn:

 ## "logical"

-Variables store values and are an important component in programming, especially for a data scientist.
-A variable can store a number, an object, a statistical result, vector, dataset, a model prediction basically anything R outputs.
+Variables are one of the basic data types in R that store values and are an important component in R programming, especially for a data scientist.
+A variable in R data types can store a number, an object, a statistical result, vector, dataset, a model prediction basically anything R outputs.
 We can use that variable later simply by calling the name of the variable.

-To declare a variable, we need to assign a variable name.
+To declare variable data structures in R, we need to assign a variable name.
 The name should not have space.
 We can use _ to connect to words.

-To add a value to the variable, use <- or =.
+To add a value to the variable in data types in R programming, use <- or =.

 Here is the syntax: